cosmos/gravity-bridge/README.md

 ## Introduction

-Peggy is the starting point for cross chain value transfers from the Ethereum blockchain to Cosmos-SDK based blockchains as part of the Ethereum Cosmos Bridge project.
-The system accepts incoming transfers of Ethereum tokens on an Ethereum smart contract, locking them while the transaction is validated and equitable funds issued to the intended recipient on the Cosmos bridge chain.
-The system supports value transfers from Cosmos-SDK based blockchains to the Ethereum blockchain as well through a reverse process.
+Peggy facilitates cross chain value transfers between EVM based blockchains and Cosmos-SDK based blockchains.
+The system accepts incoming transfers of Ethereum/ERC20 tokens on an Ethereum smart contract, locking them while the transaction is validated before issuing funds to the intended recipient on the Cosmos-SDK based blockchain.
+Peggy supports value transfers from Cosmos-SDK based blockchains to the Ethereum blockchain as well through a reverse process.

 **Note**: Requires [Go 1.13+](https://golang.org/dl/)

 ## Disclaimer

-This codebase, including all smart contract components, has **not** been professionally audited and is not intended for use in a production environment.
+This codebase, including all smart contract components, has **not** yet been professionally audited and is not intended for use in a production environment.
 As such, users should **NOT** trust the system to securely hold mainnet funds.
 Any developers attempting to use Peggy on the mainnet at this time will need to develop their own smart contracts or find another implementation.

-## Installation
+## Installation of demo Bridge blockchain

-These modules can be added to any Cosmos-SDK based chain, but a demo application/blockchain is provided with example code for how to integrate them.
+These modules can be added to any Cosmos-SDK based chain, but a demo Bridge blockchain/application is provided with example code for how to integrate them.
 It can be installed and built as follows:

 ```bash
 # Clone the repository